mosguinz/MATH325/Final/final.md

 ## Question 6.
 (10 points) Let $\mathbf{v}_1, \mathbf{v}_2, \mathbf{v}_3, \mathbf{v}_4, \mathbf{v}_5$ be any 5 vectors in a vector space $V$ of dimension $4$.
 Determine if the following statements are correct.
 Explain.

 ### (i) These 5 vectors must be linearly dependent.

+True.
+If these vectors are of dimension four, then at least one of them must be redundant for spanning $V$.

 ### (ii) We can always extract a basis for $V$ from these 5 vectors.

+False.
+If they are all the same vectors, then they may not form a basis.

 ### (iii) We can always extract a basis for the subspace $\operatorname{span}\set{\mathbf{v}_1, \mathbf{v}_2, \mathbf{v}_3, \mathbf{v}_4, \mathbf{v}_5}$ from these 5 vectors.

+True.
+The basis for the said subspace just be the set of linearly independent vectors in the span.

 ## Question 7.
 (15 points)